Water Resource Protection | Drinking Water

 The residents of our member states get their drinking water in a variety of ways--from private wells, from very small community systems, and from the giant, complex water providers in the biggest cities.
 Helping the states ensure that each of these systems delivers safe water--regardless of their size and level of sophistication--has long been a priority at NEIWPCC.

-Since 1994, the New England state drinking water programs have worked with NEIWPCC to foster regional cooperation via state and EPA workgroups and to support initiatives addressing the requirements of the Safe Drinking Water Act.
-NEIWPCC's Drinking Water Program addresses a wide range of issues including small system needs, emergency planning and preparedness, improving water system capacity, and emerging technologies.
-The program also reviews Safe Drinking Water Act regulations, coordinates regional scientific studies, develops state specific technical assistance documents, and creates educational publications.
+In recent years, the New England state drinking water programs have worked with NEIWPCC to foster regional cooperation via state and EPA workgroups and to support initiatives addressing the requirements of the Safe Drinking Water Act.
+NEIWPCC's Drinking Water Program has addressed a wide range of issues including small system needs, emergency planning and preparedness, improving water system capacity, and emerging technologies.
+The program also has reviewed Safe Drinking Water Act regulations, coordinated regional scientific studies, developed state specific technical assistance documents, and created educational publications.

 Recent Drinking Water Program workplans have emphasized NEIWPCC objectives to develop training materials for states and systems and to identify implementation guidelines for both currently promulgated and future regulations.
 These efforts enhance our states' abilities to build effective drinking water programs in the face of increasingly complicated regulations and limited resources.